 For pursuing a B.A LLB (Bachelor of Laws) in India, various national/state/university-level entrance examinations are required to be taken.
 Colleges and Universities in India offer admission depending on the marks or rank obtained in these examinations.

 Various institutions in India are offering the B.A LLB (Bachelor of Laws) course, each institute has got some entrance exam criteria for admitting students.
-Some of the top B.A LLB (Bachelor of Laws) programs in India have been mentioned below, along with their total course fee, NIRF Ranking, and entrance exams required for admission:
+Some of the top B.A LLB (Bachelor of Laws) colleges in India have been mentioned below:

 Step 1: Go to the official site for law entrance exams like CLAT or LSAT-India.
 Sign up by giving your personal and education details.
 After registration, you will get a confirmation email or SMS with a link to complete your application.